 Coca Cola and Christmas

-What Coca Cola did manage to do, was transform a typically strict character into a truly jolly fella, who both children and adults could fall in love with.
+Coca-Cola transformed a typically strict character into a truly jolly fella, who both children and adults could fall in love with.
 People became so invested in him as a person that it wasn’t uncommon for arguments to arise over his lack of wedding ring, or the way he wore his belt - he was an influencer alright, and one of mega proportions at that.

 As we enter the middle of the 20th century, celebrities begin to have larger followings, and a stronger image around the world thanks to TV, radio, and ease of travel.
-From the 1950s right up to the turn of the century - celebrities were key to great marketing campaigns.
+From the 1950s right up to the turn of the century, celebrities were key to great marketing campaigns.

 The Marlboro Man

 In the 1950’s, one of the biggest figures of the decade first appeared on billboards and in newspapers - the Marlboro Man.
 Played by a string of various actors right up until his demise in 1999, he was the tobacco company’s attempt to make smoking more “macho”.